The 1968-1970 Dodge Chargers are some of the more popular muscle cars with a unique aggressive body style.

 The cost can vary widely from a basic rusted shell at $2000-$5000 up to a Hemi Charger at $150,000 or more.

-The price of old muscle cars only increases by year steadily going up in value.
+The price of old muscle cars only increases by the year, steadily going up in value.

 This steady increase in value is great if you already own one but gets more costly for anyone saving up to buy one.